qanhdang96/ETL_Project/README.md

 ![alt text](http://thoughtmedicine.com/wp-content/uploads/2010/05/10879720656_a84a32f05d_b-1024x683.jpg)

-For this project, we will examine data on Happiness and Human Freedom index to determine if the statistics have any correlation to one another.
+For this project, we will examine data on Happiness and Human Freedom index to determine if the statistics have any relation to one another.

 ## Group Members:
 * Quynh Anh Dang